cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 ~~~
 Input:

- x - PRF input string.
+ x: PRF input string.
- N - Point in GG, or "error".
+ N: Point in GG, or "error".

 Output:

- y - Random element in {0,1}^L, or "error"
+ y: Random element in {0,1}^L, or "error"

 Steps: